 Does the keyboard flash?

 It’s rather unfortunate that an increasing number of phone manufacturers and companies have been adding flashing lights to their designs.
 With more and more people being diagnosed with migraines, epilepsy, and other photosensitive conditions, it is more important than ever to remember one of the most important rules of web design- don’t create anything that can cause a seizure.
-I hope in the future, companies will stop using strobe and flashing lights in their designs, but until then, the search is on for a new phone.
-As sad as I am to leave Motorola, I can’t risk triggering a migraine just by using my phone.
+I hope in the future, companies will stop using strobe and flashing lights in their designs, but until then, I will be leaving Motorola in favor of the new Pixel 2.